Armistice 1918 - They lived through the war

-In their early twenties, they embody the face of war.
+In their early twenties, they embody the face of the war.
 Through their eyes, relive the end of the conflict and the return to peace, marked by fear, hope, pain, and joy.
-Having set out into the unknown, they returned transformed to a changed world.
+Having left for the unknown, they returned transformed in a changed world.

 - AGEAll ages